 SB1548 was introduced in February 2016, and would have increased the age limit for the demonstration waiver to 26, would have removed the requirement that the student be in school full-time, and would have expanded the term “college” to include trade and technical schools.
 But SB1548 did not advance out of committee.

 SB1372 was introduced in February 2016, and calls for the state to expand Medicaid under the ACA.
-This bill has also not advanced out of committee as of late May.
+This bill also did not advance out of committee.

 Oklahoma considers privatizing Medicaid

 In 1995, Oklahoma contracted with private insurers in a capitated managed care program to serve Medicaid enrollees in the Tulsa, Oklahoma City, and Lawton areas.
 But by 2004, the state had pulled the plug on the managed care system after too many providers dropped out.